streamlit/docs/content/library/get-started/main-concepts.md

 <Image src="/images/mpa-main-concepts.gif" />

-Our documentation on [Multipage apps](/library/get-started/multipage-apps) teaches you how to add pages to your app, including how to define pages, how to structure and run multipage apps, and how to navigate between pages.
+Our documentation on [Multipage apps](/library/get-started/multipage-apps) teaches you how to add pages to your app, including how to define pages, structure and run multipage apps, and navigate between pages.
 Once you understand the basics, [create your first multipage app](/library/get-started/multipage-apps/create-a-multipage-app)!

 ## App model